Camp Meriwether (Oregon): Chamberlain Lake

 Chamberlain Lake is the small coastal freshwater lake located on the Camp Meriwether property.
 It is the largest lake in Cascade Pacific Council and is the home to the waterfront area.
 In the early years of camp, the lake was home to the S.S.S.
 Lion, a building on the shore that was made to look like a ship.
 Complete with masts, pilothouse, and galley, the ship was home to Sea Scout campers who bunked and prepared meals on board.
 Other locations of importance near Chamberlain Lake include the campfire bowl, which is located on the west face of the lake, and an ecology learning center at the north end.
 Also on the north end is a rare self-sustaining poor fen populated with wild cranberries and carnivorous plants.

-Sand Lake Recreation Area

-The Sand Lake Recreation Area is located along Oregon's North Coast, 15 miles southwest of Tillamook between Cape Lookout and Cape Kiwanda, and is just south of Camp Meriwether.
-It is a rather large recreational area, covering 1,076 acres of open sand dunes surrounded by forests, and adjacent to Camp Meriwether and the Pacific Ocean.
-The area is largely used by All Terrain Vehicles and Dune Buggies for off-roading.